Tatis Jr., Myers hit home runs as Padres beat Giants 5-3

 Drew Pomeranz, the Padres’ fourth reliever, finished for his first save.

+Manager Jayce Tingler said the Padres decided to give closer Kirby Yates the night off after he made consecutive appearances Saturday and Sunday, first in a non-save situation and then in a tie game in which he took the loss against Arizona.
+Yates led the majors with 41 saves last season.

+“We thought it would be nice to give him the extra day.
+We’ve got the luxury with some guys in the back end able to do it.
+It was a nice luxury to have,” Tingler said.

 Wilmer Flores hit an RBI single in the first and Tyler Heineman singled home one of San Francisco’s two runs in the sixth.
-That wasn’t enough support for Jeff Samardzija (0-1), done after giving up five runs in four innings.
+That wasn’t enough support for Samardzija (0-1), done after giving up five runs in four innings.

+“We saw our bullpen come out with quite a bit of intensity and dating back to the Dodgers series it was really impressive performances,” manager Gabe Kapler said.
+“There’s no question that we have to play better baseball to win a game like tonight.”

 The Giants haven’t won a home opener since beating Arizona in 2017.
 They went 35-46 at home last season, second-worst in the National League.